daniel-furman/daniel-furman.github.io/content/_index.md

 * [Why Startup fundamentals are key to AI strategy"](https://medium.com/towards-data-science/why-startup-fundamentals-are-key-to-ai-strategy-76e5a59d9b96)
 * [Default HF models are probably all you need](https://medium.com/towards-data-science/default-hugging-face-models-are-probably-all-you-need-for-vanilla-image-classification-9d0ee19c85fa)
 * [Species distribution modeling tutorial in Python](https://daniel-furman.github.io/Python-species-distribution-modeling/)

-Feel free to reach out using the contacts on this profile.

 <br>